Writing tools today are a long way removed from typewriters and carbon paper.

 You must have a good word processor.
 The most popular for short-form writers is Google Docs.

-The advantages of Google Docs are first that it is a free tool for writers.
-Secondly, it makes collaborating and sharing files very easy.
+The advantages of Google Docs are first that it is a free tool for writers, and secondly, it makes collaborating and sharing files very easy.

 - WPS Office